 Since tariff classification determines the effective rate of duty, it is common for disputes to arise between Customs and importers over which classification applies.
 Customs holds a mandate to protect the revenue of the Treasury - this means that CBP may disagree with an importer’s classification, and rate advance a shipment.

-Should such a disagreement arise, the provisions of 19 U.S.C. § 1592 (the Customs fraud and negligence statute), often allow the government to "claw-back" duties over a period of 5 prior years of import shipments, and to additionally impose harsh civil penalties, and interest charges.
+Should such a disagreement arise, the provisions of 19 U.S.C. § 1592 (the Customs fraud and negligence statute), allow the government to "claw-back" duties over a period of 5 prior years of prior imports , and to impose harsh civil penalties, and interest charges against all of them.
 See, Customs Penalties.

 Importers are therefore wise to use experienced attorneys to render advance guidance establishing “reasonable care" (to negate negligence claims).

 If such advance precautions were not taken, however, experienced counsel can sometimes shield the importer from the civil penalties by promptly filing a prior disclosure.
 Counsel can also actively challenge Customs assessment, via the complex administrative procedures and once those procedures are exhausted, the issue can be subject to litigation in the U.S. Court of International Trade.